-Create online filing account (initiatives only) - Office of the Secretary of State website.
-File preliminary draft of proposed initiative or referendum, affidavit of sponsorship, and filing fee with Office of the Secretary of State.
-Contact Public Disclosure Commission.
-Initiative measure (only) received from the Code Reviser - within 7 days of initial filing.
-Approve and file final draft of initiative and the Certificate of Review with the Office of the Secretary of State - within 15 days of initial filing.
-(Initiative filing only) Initiative or referendum number assigned by the Office of the Secretary of State and final draft sent to the Attorney General's office.
-Ballot title and summary written by the Attorney General's office within 5 days.
-Petitions printed.
-Petitions circulated among voters.
-Appointment made for submitting petition signatures.
-Petitions filed with the Office of the Secretary of State.
+- □ Create online filing account (initiatives only) Office of the Secretary of State website. - □ File preliminary draft of proposed initiative or referendum, affidavit of sponsorship, and filing fee with Office of the Secretary of State. - □ Contact Public Disclosure Commission. - □ Initiative measure (only) received from the Code Reviser within 7 days of initial filing. - □ Approve and file final draft of initiative and the Certificate of Review with the Office of the Secretary of State within 15 days of initial filing.
+(Initiative filing only) - □ Initiative or referendum number assigned by the Office of the Secretary of State and final draft sent to the Attorney General's office. - □ Ballot title and summary written by the Attorney General's office within 5 days. - □ 5 day Ballot Title challenge period has passed. - □ Petitions printed. - □ Petitions circulated among voters. - □ Appointment made for submitting petition signatures. - $\hfill\square$ Petitions filed with the Office of the Secretary of State.